Saying Yes to God (#7 and last)

 I will emulate Jesus Christ in all my actions through obedience to the commandments of God.
 I will read the Bible daily and pray to the Lord often to maintain my fear of God.
 I will witness for Christ all the days of my life.
 I rejoice in my ministry received from the Holy Spirit and my salvation from God!

 My NKJV Bible (large print) is 1,678 pages long.
 It takes me all year to read it and then I just start all over again.
 Only 10% of Christians who attend church regularly have read the Holy Bible in its entirety.
-Make sure you’re no one of them.
-As believers, we’re commanded to read God’s word every day to stay in fellowship with God.
+Make sure you’re not one of them.
+As believers, we’re commanded to read God’s word every day to stay in fellowship with the Lord.
 God talks to us through the pages of the Bible and we talk to God in prayer.
 We’re commanded to study God’s word for knowledge, understanding, and wisdom.
-It’s the only way we can find out what God requires of us.
+It’s the only way we can find out who God is and what he requires of us.
 I’m old school.
 I love to read and study and I’m always reading multiple books at the same time.
 However, a lot of people aren’t like that.
 Many people today aren’t very patient.
 Everyone is in a hurry and they have places to go.
 Many people today also don’t like to read very much, and everyone wants the answers to life’s questions without having to search for them.
 You’re in luck.
 I’ve studied God’s word for twenty years and I’ve included in this Bible affirmation two Bible verses where God very succinctly tells us exactly what he requires of us.
 I read Micah 6:8 and Ecclesiastes 12:13 every morning over coffee so I’m crystal clear what God expects of me as I begin my day.

 MICAH 6:8: